troclaux/notes/aws.md

 - block-level storage: refers to a type of data storage where data is saved in fixed-sized chunks called blocks
   - each block has its own address
   - the system can read/write to these blocks individually

-#### EBS snapshots

-> backup for an ebs volume
+- EBS snapshots: backup for an ebs volume

-- it's recommended to detach ebs volume to do a snapshot
   - use ebs snapshots as a buffer to copy ebs volumes across AZ

 ## IAM (Identity and Access Management)